swtestdev/game_sm/README.md

 ```

 # The new "requirements.txt" file creation (simple way)
-It will includes all the pakages with dependencies of the packages as well.
+It will include all the pakages with dependencies of the packages as well.
 ```bash
 pip freeze > requirements.txt
 ```